Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • That equals roughly one medium earthworm piece

-This weekly total method means you don’t have to obsess over perfectly equal portions at every meal.
-Some meals can be slightly larger, some slightly smaller, as long as the weekly total hits the target.
+This weekly total method means you do not have to make every meal identical.
+Some meals can be slightly larger and some smaller, as long as body condition and water quality remain stable.

 Worm Count Guide by Size